The dual lens of intelligent surveillance solutions: How analytics can improve security and enhance operational efficiency

 - Failing to adhere to state training procedures

-In 2011, Peter Keating, ESPN senior writer, published a lengthy column on the state of security at stadiums and discussed some of the major security challenges venues must overcome.
+In 2011, Peter Keating, ESPN senior writer, published a lengthy column on the state of security at stadiums and discussed some of the major security challenges venues have to overcome.

-Keating brought up another notable point that some prestigious events, such as the Super Bowl and Olympics, are considered “National Security Special Events,” and therefore have much heavier and more sophisticated layers of security than events not considered to be as high-profile.
+Keating brought up a notable point that prestigious events, such as the Super Bowl and Olympics, are often considered “National Security Special Events” and therefore typically have much heavier and more sophisticated layers of security than events not considered as high-profile.
 The latter are typically “on their own” when trying to combat terror, Keating writes.

-Many of these challenges mentioned have unfortunately been issues for years.
-For example, a 2007 survey conducted by the University of Southern Mississippi of 81 individuals responsible for event security revealed that 62 percent of respondents had little to no normal formal training, certification or education in security management, and around 50 percent of gameday security came from inside of athletic departments.
+Unfortunately, the challenges I just mentioned have been issues for years.
+For example, a 2007 University of Southern Mississippi survey of 81 individuals responsible for event security revealed that 62 percent of respondents had little to no formal training, certification or education in security management.
+It also found that roughly 50 percent of gameday security came from inside athletic departments.

-These intelligent surveillance solutions, integrated with analytics software, help stadium security personnel improve situational awareness, identification and operational insight – three pillars we’ll dive deeper into – to keep stadium attendees safe and ensure fans have a great experience.
+Intelligent surveillance solutions, integrated with analytics software, help stadium security personnel improve situational awareness, identification and operational insight – three pillars we’ll dive deeper into – to keep stadium attendees safe and ensure fans have a great time at the event.

 How smart stadiums increase security and improve fan experience

 However, stadiums don’t just install these technologies on a whim.
-The crux of the matter are analytics and data that help personnel decide what fans may enjoy the most.
+The crux of the matter is analytics and data that help stadium personnel decide what fans may enjoy the most.

 Along with these smart technologies, many stadiums are turning to intelligent video solutions to monitor key indoor and outdoor areas for high volume traffic spots, to better recognize out-of-place objects and suspicious people and to analyze situations in real time to better detect potential threats.
-Coupled with more sophisticated security strategies, stadium personnel are more easily able to alert those close to an incident so they can respond immediately.
+Coupled with more sophisticated security strategies, stadium personnel can easily alert those close to an incident so they can respond immediately.

-With technology playing an increasing role in how people operate, intelligent surveillance solutions will continue to influence the overall atmosphere, environment and infrastructure of stadiums.
+With technology playing an increasingly important role in how people operate, intelligent surveillance solutions will continue to influence the overall atmosphere, environment and infrastructure of stadiums.
 These solutions provide venues with important benefits in regards to situational awareness, identification and operational insight.
 Let’s explore each in greater detail.

 Managing and preventing violent actions starts by recognizing and understanding environments and installing the correct security solutions for those settings.
 Here are a few examples of intelligent technologies, which allow stadium personnel to increase their situational awareness:

-Trip-wire applications: A trip-wire application can detect moving objects when they cross a user-defined virtual line.
+Trip-wire application: A trip-wire application can detect moving objects when they cross a user-defined virtual line.
 Once this happens, the solution alerts security personnel.